Kanustu/SQL_project/QA.md

 What are your risk areas?
 Identify and describe them.

 The primary concern regarding this dataset is its data quality, characterized by missing values, unrelated tables, irrelevant data, and redundant data, all of which can lead to compromised and lower-quality outcomes.

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

+My QA process will focus on the following:
 - Expected Output: Check if query results fall within the expected range.
 - Data Validation: Cross-reference results with specific queries designed to verify their accuracy.
 - Handling Null Values: Ensure proper handling of null and missing values in the data.